Should you learn Japanese or Korean language?

 South Korea has a significantly smaller population but a fast-growing economy with rapid international acclaim.
 This is especially true regarding entertainment and cosmetic items that have gained worldwide popularity.

-South Korea is a relative newcomer to globalization and the worldwide image game.
-Everyone recognizes Japanese culture and history as distinct and dignified worldwide.
+South Korea is a relatively recent entrant to globalization and the global image game.
+However, Japanese culture and history are widely recognized as distinct and dignified.

 Western middle-aged people, particularly millennials, are well-versed in J-pop culture.
 Even many learn Japanese for songs.
-It has grown up with cultural icons such as Pokemon, Anime and Manga, Studio Ghibli films, and so on.
+It has grown up alongside cultural icons such as Pokémon, anime, manga, and Studio Ghibli films.

-In contrast, South Korea is more of a recent sensation but a massive one.
+In contrast, South Korea is a more recent phenomenon but a massive one.

-The Hallyu wave (the wave of Korea and its culture) is spreading rapidly, with everything from K-pop and K-drams to K-food and K-movies to K-beauty and K-fashion being the trend.
+The Hallyu wave (the wave of Korean culture) is spreading rapidly, with everything from K-pop and K-dramas to K-food and K-movies to K-beauty and K-fashion trending.

 Squid Game, Parasite, Gangnam Style, and BTS are known by almost everyone worldwide.
 You will learn Korean through K-pop.

-Also, sweeping ratings, awards, and musical charts in all countries are a true testament to the level of global presence that South Korea is reaching.
+Additionally, sweeping ratings, awards, and music charts across all countries are a true testament to the level of global presence South Korea is achieving.

-The recognition South Korea is getting has grown sky-rocketed in the past few years, and more and more of its culture is being popularized.
+The recognition South Korea is received has increased significantly in the past few years, and more of its culture is being popularized.

-In fact, South Korean musical groups releasing Japanese albums make up for a small part of Japan’s recognition among the new generation.
+South Korean musical groups that release Japanese albums account for only a small share of Japan’s recognition among the younger generation.

 While this is very subjective, your preference makes all the difference.